Our yoga program at Suan Sati is aimed at

 We realize that most people practice yoga in order to relax or feel good and not to seek out resistance, but we are confident in our methodology to produce something even better, which is transformation.
 By softening your resistance to the way things are, you free up the mind to be at ease, no matter what.
 Then, when you go back into the real world, your hard work pays off as you find an increased ability to be with things as they are while maintaining a sense of calm collectedness.
 This contentment and peace is actually much more rewarding than a temporary feeling of bliss or pleasure because it doesn’t depend on meeting certain conditions.
 So even though it might not always be pleasant while you’re holding Warrior 2, the long-lasting ability to adapt to the changing conditions of life is surely worth the efforts.

 Awareness/Mindfulness – The development of awareness in yoga comes when we explore what it means to be alive in every moment.
 We learn to tune in to the body, breath, and mind in order to stay connected to the present moment.
-But, as we’ve discovered in meditation, a simple awareness of the present moment doesn’t lead to the development of wisdom and liberating wisdom.
+But, as we’ve discovered in meditation, a simple awareness of the present moment doesn’t lead to the development of liberating wisdom.
 Even though that’s the primary aim of the meditation program at Suan Sati, we seek to integrate it into everything we do as a way of developing a sense of continuity of the practice of mindfulness throughout the day in all activities.

 The Buddha taught meditation in the four postures, namely sitting, standing, walking, and lying down.
 Basically, he taught that meditation can be practiced in every posture, so when we bring his teachings into yoga, we open up the possibility to practice mindfulness in hundreds of postures.
 Only by investigating what we are aware of do we come to a deeper understating of the true nature of mind and matter.
 Through repeated observation, wisdom develops and we gradually wake up from our delusion and start seeing things as they really are.
 This type of investigation in yoga is not common.
 That’s why we have so much conviction in what we’re doing.